demoland/tgi/README.md

 ./tsi -file my-state-file.json -meta
 ```

-To print the outputs:
+To print the state outputs:

 ```bash
 ./tsi -file my-state-file.json -outputs
 ```

-To print the number of resources under management:
+To print the data and resources and the current number of resources under management that are managed in statefile:

 ```bash
 ./tsi -file my-state-file.json -resources